 Yes, capital murder cases may be appealed to the Nevada Supreme Court.
-If the Nevada Supreme Court can't conclude beyond a reasonable doubt that the jury would still have imposed death despite a false aggravating circumstance, the Court is obligated to vacate the death sentence and order a new sentencing hearing.
+If the Nevada Supreme Court cannot conclude beyond a reasonable doubt that the jury would still have imposed death despite a false aggravating circumstance, the Court is obligated to vacate the death sentence and order a new sentencing hearing.

 Is a jury ever obligated to impose the death penalty in a first-degree murder case in Nevada?